-- Details of your English language qualification (if applicable - the language requirement can be found here: where there are 2 levels we require the higher level)
+- Details of your English language qualification if applicable.
+Find out more about Imperial College London's language requirements.
+Please note that where there are two levels we require the higher level.

-- The contact details of 2 referees, at least one of whom must be an academic referee (for example your project supervisor or personal tutor).
+- The contact details of two referees, at least one of whom must be an academic referee, for example your project supervisor or personal tutor.
 You will be asked to give the e-mail addresses of the referees, which will trigger reference requests directly to the referees.
-Please do not upload reference letters, as the references must come directly from the referees.
+Please do not upload reference letters as the references must come directly from the referees.
 References are confidential between the referee and the College.
 Please note that the e-mail addresses must be personal institutional addresses (university or company e-mail addresses) rather than webmail addresses, as these are not acceptable.

 Financial support and scholarships